 Suppose you want to reconstruct the density matrix $\rho$ of a qudit, a quantum system with $d$ orthogonal states.
 To apply the \emph{most efficient} reconstruction method you should measure a set of observables associated with $d$ mutually unbiased complex Hadamard matrices of size $(d\times d)$.
 A \emph{complex Hadamard matrix} $H$ is a unitary matrix having entries of modulus $1/\sqrt{d}$ only; two such matrices are said to be \emph{mutually unbiased} (MU) if their product is another Hadamard matrix,

 where $H^{\dagger }$ denotes the adjoint of the matrix $H$.
 The columns of $d $ MU complex Ha\-da\-mard matrices and of the identity define a \emph{complete} set of $(d+1)$ MU orthonormal bases in the space $\mathbb{C}^{d}$ suitable for optimal state reconstruction \cite{ivanovic81,wootters+89}.
-Complete MU bases are often characterized directly by the scalar products between their elements,
+Such bases are often characterized directly by the scalar products between their elements,

-where $b,b^{\prime }=0,1,\ldots ,d$; they are also used in quantum cryptography \cite{cerf+02} and play an important role in the solution of the Mean King's problem \cite{Aharonov+01}.
+where $b,b^{\prime }=0,1,\ldots ,d$.
+MU bases they are also useful for quantum cryptography \cite{cerf+02} and play an important role in the solution of the Mean King's problem \cite{Aharonov+01}.

 Here is the catch: as of today, complete sets of MU bases have been constructed only in spaces $\mathbb{C}^d$ of prime or prime power dimension.
 If the dimension is a \emph{composite} number, $d=6,10,12, \ldots$, the existence of a complete set of MU bases in $\mathbb{C}^d$ has neither been proved nor disproved (see \cite{planat+06} for a review).
 In other words, it is unknown even for a qubit-qutrit system whether there exists a set of observables which would realize optimal state reconstruction.
-Interestingly, constructing complete sets of MU bases is equivalent to finding an orthogonal decomposition of the Lie algebra $sl_d(\mathbb{C})$, which poses a long-standing open problem whenever $d$ is not a prime power \cite{boykin+05}.
+Interestingly, constructing a complete set of MU bases in $\mathbb{C}^d$ is equivalent to finding an orthogonal decomposition of the Lie algebra $sl_d(\mathbb{C})$.
+This poses a long-standing open problem whenever $d$ is not a prime power \cite{boykin+07}.

 Let us summarize what is know about the (non-) existence of MU bases in composite dimensions.
 There are a few \emph{analytic} results: